mongodb/laravel-mongodb/README.md

 }
 ```

-You access the embedded models through the dynamic property:
+You can access the embedded models through the dynamic property:

 ```php
 $books = User::first()->books;